openwanderer/jsapi/core/examples/README.md

 Example 2 shows the basic use of the `OpenWanderer.Navigator` class, which allows you to navigate along a panorama sequence.

-As for the first example, we need to import `OpenWanderer`; again, in your own application, you will probably want to do this with npm.

-We then create an `OpenWanderer.Navigator` object, again specifying the element hosting the panorama.
+We first create an `OpenWanderer.Navigator` object, again specifying the element hosting the panorama.
 ```
 const navigator = new OpenWandeerer.Navigator({